indique/n/contribute.md

 ### Summary Guide

 commits look like this:
-> do details | make other details & this
+> do details, make other details & this

 #### Category
 | mark     | means   |